From Jct. Hwy 100 and U.S. 2: Go 1-1/2 mi. W on U.S. 2, then 3-1/2 mi. N on Little River Rd. Located 30 miles south of

 Enjoy swimming beaches, play areas, boat rentals and a launch, and miles of hiking and mountain bike trails in the adjacent Mt.
 Mansfield State Forest.
 Self-guided history and nature trails are located close to the camping area.

 Little River State Park, which is part of Mt.
-Mansfield State Forest, primarily consists of a campground with 81 tent/trailer sites, 20 lean-tos and five cabins.
+Mansfield State Forest, primarily consists of a campground with 81 tent/RV sites, 20 lean-tos and five cabins.
 This is central Vermont's largest and most popular campground.
 Three of the four restrooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 Within the campground, there are swimming beaches, play areas, a boat launch, ball field, and boat rentals for campers.
 (For day use boat rentals and swimming, see Waterbury Center State Park).
 Adjacent to the park are miles of hiking trails for campers and day users that take in the rich cultural and natural history of the area.

 Nearby Things to Do:

 Ben and Jerry's Ice Cream Factory, Waterbury; Cold Hollow Cider Mill and Green Mountain Club Headquarters, Waterbury Center; Alpine Slide and Gondolas, Stowe; Granite Quarries, Barre; State Capitol and Historical Society, Montpelier; Camel's Hump, North Duxbury; Waterbury Flea Market, Waterbury.
 30 miles to Burlington, Vermont.